 What kind of housing is used for your cats?
 All my cats are raised indoors.
 I expect kittens to be kept indoors only as well when they go to their new homes.
 This will help prevent catching diseases from other cats, fleas, ticks, and predators.
 Once a cat is exposed to the outside world, they will get more curious and continue to want to go out and explore.
 There’s that chance that they may never return home due to someone stealing them, getting hit by a car, or a predator.
 My cats are raised strictly indoors only.
 All kittens are handled daily to optimize their social experience throughout their beginning life stages.
 Our queens and kittens have their own room (I call it the "nursery") for birthing, growing up, and for safety.
 We have small human children in our home, and accidents can happen if kittens are left to run the house unsupervised.

 Do you allow in home visits?
 In short, No, we do not.
 Due to biosecurity, and the susceptibility young kittens have to germs and outside viruses that could be fatal to them.
 These types of viruses can be carried on you clothes or shoes, and you may not even realize you had some into contact with a cat that is a carrier/shedder of feline herpes, calicivirus, coronavirus, or anything else that could literally wipe out an entire litter or infect adults.
 We also live in a rural area, and I have 3 small children at home.
-Due to past situations that left me with uncomfortable, we no longer allow strangers into our home.
-I do always keep myself available to send updates and photos.
+Due to past situations that left me extremely uncomfortable and vulnerable, we no longer allow strangers into our home.
+I do keep myself available to send updates and photos.
 We also are open to video chat calls.
 I understand it can be hard to add a new furry family member that you haven't met in person, so I leave myself available to do so!

 Can I pick up my kitten?
 Absolutely.
 When possible, I would love to meet new owners in person.
 We could schedule a time and date that will work with both parties.
 You can pick up the kitten at a safe and public meeting place, or I can meet you at the airport if you’re flying in from out of state.
 WHAT TO DO WHEN YOU GET YOUR NEW KITTEN HOME: Bringing home a new kitten can be one of the most exciting feelings.
 Keep in mind that it is in a brand new environment with new people, new scent, new furniture, new people, basically new everything.
 Start with confining your kitten in one room first so he/she may get accustomed to their new home with a clean litter box and food/water bowl.
 If you have other pets, this is one way to introduce your new kitten by letting them smell their scent through the door.
 Slowly let your kitten explore the house room by room.
 All cats are different.
 Some may take longer than others to adjust and some may take longer to open up to you and trust you. *Password for Application-FELINE (Caps not necessary)

 What’s the difference between a female and male Maine Coon?
 Maine Coons are one of the most popular cat breeds.
 They’re known for their size and friendly affectionate personalities.
 The main obvious reason is the size.
 Males are bigger.
 Males tend to be more laid back, needy, and affectionate than females.
 Females seems to be more active, sassy, and independent, and tend to have their "person" they are most attracted to.
 I personally think each cat is different and have their own unique personalities.
 Based on TICA’s standards, males can weigh between 13-18 pounds and females can weigh between 9-13 pounds at full maturity.
 I get a lot of requests asking for a big cat.
 Although Maine Coons are known to be the largest breed of domesticated cats, they don’t all grow to be 20+ pounds.
 Please be realistic and know that size and temperament cannot be determined at such a young age.
 All cats are different and grow differently at their own pace.
 I do not breed for size so please do not ask.
 My main concern is their health and temperament.
 Are you a real person?
 YEP!
 I am a stay at home mom with 3 children under the age of 5.
 I am crazy busy always, and I live in a perpetual state of chaos!
 My life revolves around my kiddos and my animals.
 This gives me the opportunity to raise and care for kittens around the clock.
-They are raised in our home and socialized hands on daily around kids, dogs, and cats.
+They are raised in our home and socialized hands on daily around kids, a dog, and other cats.
 I can provide personal references of previous buyers and my vet’s info.

 MORE QUESTIONS?
 I am here for support and am a phone call/ text away.
 Don’t hesitate to contact me!
 If it is an emergency, please contact your vet first.